qfpl/fp-in-ruby/slides/fp-in-ruby.md

 <div class="notes">
 - Modules cannot be instantiated
 - Encapsulate data and functions, but no mutable state or inheritance
-- Just data and functions
+- Closer to FP - just data and functions
 </div>

 ## Types